From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Please answer all of the following questions for review.

-9. What are the criticisms of the four conservative arguments against abortion?
+9. What are the four conservative arguments against abortion?

-10. What are the criticisms of the four liberal arguments in favor of abortion?
+10. What are the four liberal arguments in favor of abortion?

 [Roe v.
 Wade]